Have a look at the best Types of Mints that you must grow once! These Mint Varieties are also great for pots on your balcony or kitchen windowsill!

 - While it prefers several hours of sunlight, you can also grow this wild mint in full shade.

 - Various propagation methods like Division and Stolonos can also be used as well.

 Egyptian mint is as old as ancient Egypt and has a reference in the Pharaoh’s times as well.
 This culinary herb has a scent like an applemint, and the flavor is milder than peppermint and spearmint.
-It has a strong upright stem with fuzzy leaves.
-It finds its uses in Savory dishes and teas and is also used as a skin toner too.
+It has a strong upright stem with fuzzy leaves and finds its uses in savory dishes and teas and is also used as a skin toner too.